CIT2318/php-form-processing/basic-programming-concepts-in-php.md

 * NULL (A variable with no value)

 ### Generating output
-If we use double quotes the variables in a string will be evaluated e.g.
+If we use double quotes (and curly brackets around the variable) the variables in a string will be evaluated e.g.

 ```php
 <?php